 Related: Petition Demands School Bus Stop Safety Become Federal Law

-In consultation with public and private school bus industry representatives, the DOT would create public safety messages, posters and digital media on the importance of heeding school bus stop laws, plus students who are boarding and egressing school buses.
+In consultation with public and private school bus industry representatives, the DOT would create public safety messages, posters, and digital media on the importance of heeding school bus stop laws, plus students who are boarding and egressing school buses.
 It would distribute them to state governments, local DMVs, schools and other public entities.

 Within two years after the enactment of the STOP ACT, DOT would also review and evaluate the effectiveness of various school bus safety technologies.
 Those include: cameras, audible warning systems, enhanced lighting and other systems.

-Another aspect of the resolution is to review current driver education materials and how they address illegal passing of school buses, as well as research the connection between illegal passing and distracted driving, morning darkness, illumination and reach of vehicle headlights, and the location of school bus stop in rural areas.
+Another aspect of the resolution is to review current driver education materials and how they address illegal passing of school buses, as well as research the connection between illegal passing and distracted driving, morning darkness, illumination and reach of vehicle headlights, and the location of a school bus stop in rural areas.

 DOT would publish all findings and reports for public consumption.

 The National School Transportation Association (NSTA) said it commends Reps.
 Walorski’s and Brownley’s efforts.
 Walorski reached out to NSTA shortly after the student fatalities in her district to obtain more information on illegal school bus passing incidents.

 “The bill provides a comprehensive federal response to the important issue of preventing illegal passing of school buses so that we can ensure that students are just as safe getting on and off their yellow school buses as they are riding inside their yellow school buses, the safest form of transportation over all others,” commented NSTA President Blake Krapf in a statement on Friday.
 “NSTA stands ready to help build support for the bill as it moves through Congress and will make it the centerpiece of its annual Bus-In next month (May 1 in Washington, D.C.).”